 Digital trip planning and electronic navigation with GAIA GPS

-Meet at the Yamnuska Mountain Adventures office at 8:30am.
+Meet at the Yamnuska Mountain Adventures office at 8:30 am.
 Coffee and tea will be available.
-There will be an short introduction, discussion of goals and objectives and then an explanation of hazards and risks.
+There will be a short introduction, discussion of goals and objectives and then an explanation of hazards and risks.

 Goals and Objectives: